fumlig/visualsearch/gym_search/readme.md

 - add bounding box class
 - create dataset from object detection dataset
 - fun extra: search for words in text?
+- give low-res glimpse of the environment beforehand, where targets are not visible?

+- oddity search

 1. basic search
 2. terrain search